2020 Michigan Wolverines football team

-The 2020 Michigan Wolverines football team represented the University of Michigan in the sport of college football during the 2020 NCAA Division I FBS football season.
-The Wolverines played in the East Division of the Big Ten Conference and played their home games at Michigan Stadium in Ann Arbor, Michigan.
-Michigan was coached by sixth-year head coach Jim Harbaugh.
+The 2020 Michigan Wolverines football team was an American football team that represented the University of Michigan in the East Division of the Big Ten Conference during the 2020 NCAA Division I FBS football season.
+In their sixth year under head coach Jim Harbaugh, the Wolverines played only six games (all against conference opponents) in a season shortened by the COVID-19 pandemic, compiling a 2–4 record.

-The season was played amid the ongoing COVID-19 pandemic.
 The Big Ten Conference initially canceled the fall sports season, on August 11, 2020, but reversed course on September 16, announcing an eight-game conference-only schedule.
 Michigan's previously scheduled nonconference games against Washington, Ball State, and Arkansas State were canceled due to the pandemic.
 Precautions were taken to promote player, staff, and fan safety, including regular COVID-19 testing, isolation requirements, and mask wearing; games were largely played with no fans in attendance.

 Michigan began the year ranked 16th in the preseason AP Poll.
-In the season's opening game against then-No. 21 Minnesota, Michigan won, on the road, 49–24.
+In the season's opening game against then-No. 21 Minnesota, Michigan won on the road, 49–24.
 After rising to 13th in the polls, Michigan was upset by unranked in-state rival Michigan State.
 After losing two more games against ranked opponents Indiana and Wisconsin, Michigan won a triple-overtime game against Rutgers, and lost to Penn State the following week.
 Michigan's final three conference games, against Maryland, Ohio State, and Iowa, were canceled due to COVID-19 outbreaks.
-While the NCAA's win requirements for bowl eligibility were lifted for the season, Michigan was not selected to a bowl game for the first time since 2014, ending the season with a 2–4 record.
+While the NCAA's win requirements for bowl eligibility were lifted for the season, Michigan was not selected to a bowl game for the first time since 2014.

 Quarterback Joe Milton began the season as the team's starting quarterback, but by the end of the season he had been replaced by backup Cade McNamara.
 The team's leading rusher was Hassan Haskins, with 375 yards, and the team's leading receiver was Ronnie Bell with 401 receiving yards.
 On defense, lineman Kwity Paye led the team in tackles-for-loss and was named second-team all-conference.
 Linebacker Josh Ross led the team in tackles.